Nurses Narratives Sister Mabel Isabel Brown (part 1)

 his heart in his work.
 Another day

-I have had the Sultan & his suite, of
+we had the Sultan & his suite, of

 2a.

-course cameras had been for-
+course cameras had been forbidden,

-bidden, but needless to remark,
+but needless to remark,

 there was one at every corner,

-but we had very poor results.
+yet we had very poor results.

-Early in March Sister [[?]] & myself
+Early in March Sister Sausing (Sawsing HS.) & myself

 were sent to open & take charge

-of the Red Cross department & most
+of the Red Cross department, & most

 interesting work it was, & the